 It will work better.

-I’ll make it really simple.
+To clarify, I’ll make it really simple.
 Don’t be a financial advisor looking around for new clients on LinkedIn.
-Try to just get conversations started.
+In other words, try to just get conversations started.
 That is all LinkedIn wants.
 If you are at the center of that, you will get boosted up and attract all types of people to your page.

-If you are a financial advisors who wants to get leads from LinkedIn, there are many things that you have to do right.
+So, if you are a financial advisor who wants to get leads from LinkedIn, there are many things that you have to do right.
 In fact you have to do everything right.
 The financial advisors who are willing to do what LinkedIn wants to do – because it works in LinkedIn’s favor – are going to be the ones who get leads.

 Contact Chris Roehm for LinkedIn training workshops.